sesanchezma/academic-cv/index.md

 ### Research

-**Areas of Specialization:** Epistemology, Philosophy of Language
+**Areas of Specialization:** Epistemology, Decision Theory, Mind, Language.

-**Areas of Competence:** Philosophy of Mind, Philosophy of Science, American Neopragmatism.
+**Areas of Competence:** Philosophy of Mind, Philosophy of Science, American Neopragmatism, History of Modern Philosophy, History of Analytic Philosophy.

 ## Academic Visits